ZeeshanAhmed79/C-Language/README.md

 C is primarily a Procedural language

+It blends the combination of low-level Language and High-Level Language.
+And C is called Middle level language

-MinGW GNU gcc , gcc++ compiler i have installed
+**MinGW GNU gcc , gcc++ compiler i have installed for C**

 **include<stdio.h>  It is a preprocessor directive**